geudde/attic-chest/pages/13.reference/01.porden/docs.md

 A sullen shame his gloomy looks disclose.

-" Come ! '; to the champions and the maid he cries, 630
+" Come! '; to the champions and the maid he cries, 630

-With stifled anger, " take the Veil, your prize !
+With stifled anger, " take the Veil, your prize!

 " Retire, ye Gnomes 5 no sprite of Gnomian race

-" Shall view his monarch in this dire disgrace ! "
+" Shall view his monarch in this dire disgrace! "

 They reach'd the fatal spot; the chains that bound
 The crystal vase and emerald tripod round,